Nylon: Nylon 6 and related homopolymers

-Thse polymers are made from a lactam or amino acid.
+These polymers are made from a lactam or amino acid.
 The synthetic route using lactams (cyclic amides) was developed by Paul Schlack at IG Farben, leading to nylon 6, or polycaprolactam—formed by a ring-opening polymerization.
 The peptide bond within the caprolactam is broken with the exposed active groups on each side being incorporated into two new bonds as the monomer becomes part of the polymer backbone.